Research Confirms the Superior Precision of Technology Powering Index

-In 2018, Yale School of Medicine professor and Elysium bioinformatics advisor Morgan Levine, Ph.D., published the “Levine DNAmPhenoAge” clock, which is predictive of a variety of aging outcomes such as physical functioning and healthspan.
+In 2018, Morgan Levine, Ph.D., of Yale University published the “Levine DNAmPhenoAge” clock, which is predictive of a variety of aging outcomes such as physical functioning and healthspan.

 In collaboration with Dr. Levine, the Elysium bioinformatics team developed Index with the goal to build a superior predictor of biological age with accuracy at the individual level.